itiligent/Self-Sign-CA-Setup/README.md

   #### Prerequisites: OpenSSL + any Linux flavour with a bash shell (or WSL)

   #### Notes:
- * Save script default to either RSA & Elliptical Curve prior to starting
+ * Set script default to either RSA & Elliptical Curve prior to starting
  * Script is fully functional with RSA, EC is experimental
  * To do:
     *  Complete the implementation of Elliptic Curve options